 While the AIROD group members represent different research foci, what unites their efforts is their focus on organisational development and strategy implementation.

 In that sense, their different disciplines jointly provide a strong research-based foundation of practical relevance to any private or public enterprise involved in organisational development and strategic implementation initiatives.
-The main disciplines currently represented within the group include (but is not limited to):
+The main disciplines currently represented within the group include (but are not limited to):

 Once a strategy has been set and the organisational design established, marketing becomes central for promoting the organisation's resources.